 Introduction to VLOOKUP Examples in Excel

-This article covers one of the most helpful features which is VLOOKUP.
-Simultaneously it is one of the most complex and less understood function.
+This article covers one of the most helpful features, which is VLOOKUP.
+Simultaneously it is one of the most complex and less understood functions.
 In this article, we will demystify VLOOKUP with a few examples.

 Examples of VLOOKUP in Excel

 VLOOKUP in Excel is very simple and easy to use.
 Let’s understand how to use the VLOOKUP in Excel with some examples.